SynBioDex/SBOLDesigner/README.md

 in a GUI, import DNA components from an SBOL parts registry, and save your design an SBOL RDF/XML file.

-SBOL Designer can be used either as a standalone program or a as a [Geneious](http://www.geneious.com/) plugin.
+SBOL Designer can be used as a standalone program or as a [Geneious](http://www.geneious.com/) plugin.

 Running SBOL Designer stand-alone
 =================================